kianby/microsvax/README.md

 # microsvax
-Humble base code for implementing Python microservices
+Humble base code for building Python microservices

 Depends on asyncio (Python 3.5) and Redis.